Genymobile/scrcpy/README.md

 scrcpy --no-display --record file.mp4 scrcpy -Nr file.mkv
 # interrupt recording with Ctrl+C
-# Ctrl+C does not terminate properly on Windows, so disconnect the device
 ```

 "Skipped frames" are recorded, even if they are not displayed in real time (for